 Kate Howick knows it all too well.
-As Director of Operations for Danella’s engineering division, which specializes in broadband design and installation, Howick served in the United States Army and worked in construction before entering the broadband field.
+As Director of Operations for Danella’s Design Services division, which specializes in broadband design and installation, Howick served in the United States Army and worked in construction before entering the broadband field.
 Still, the high ratio of men to women in broadband, in particular, was glaring.

 “In terms of staffing, broadband has always been a male-dominated field,” Howick says.

 Thankfully, that’s beginning to change.
 Emphasis on the beginning: Women are slowly but incrementally comprising more and more broadband roles.
 This shift is no doubt due in some part to the larger push toward females in STEM careers, and in the trades – the two vocational tracks that broadband straddles.

 And while female representation in broadband still has a long way to go, the recent emergence of a little-known fact is also driving enthusiasm: Women, it turns out, played a much larger role in the development of broadband than most of us realize.

 It’s the message at the center of Broad Band: The Untold Story of the Women Who Made the Internet.
 Written by Claire L. Evans and released earlier this year, the book chronicles internet pioneers Ada Lovelace and Grace Hopper, as well as lesser-known contributors like Pam Hardt-English and Jaime Levy, who were essential to the advent of the internet as we now know it.

 Women have always had a place in the world of broadband – more so than many realize – and continue to have a place in the field today.